-Students must use all scholarship funds within two years of community college graduation and must maintain full-time enrollment and good academic standing, or a minimum 2.0 term GPA.
+- Students must use all scholarship funds within two years of community college graduation and must maintain full-time enrollment and good academic standing, a minimum 2.0 term GPA.

-Quarter/Semester Updates of student progress must be sent to the Peggy and Jack Baskin Foundation at the end of each academic term.
+- Quarter/Semester Update of student progress must be sent to the Peggy and Jack Baskin Foundation at the end of each academic term.